dtellenbach/GSoC2018/README.markdown

 ## Benchmarks ##

-The repository contains two types of benchmarks: Benchmarks using a selfcontained (Stopwatch)(benchmark/Stopwatch.hpp) class and benchmarks using the Google benchmark library.
-In detail the following benchmarks are included:

-### Native Benchmarks ###

-**[access.cc](benchmark/access.cc):** Measures the time consumption of accessing all elements of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions.

-**[add_fixed.cc](benchmark/add_fixed.cc):** Measure the time consumption of addition of instances of SymmetricMatrix and Eigen::Matrix for several fixed dimensions.

-**[add_dynamic.cc](benchmark/add_dynamic.cc):** Measure the time consumption of addition of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions.

-**[mult_fixed.cc](benchmark/mult_fixed.cc):** Measure the time consumption of multiplication of instances of SymmetricMatrix and Eigen::Matrix for several fixed dimensions.

-**[mult_dynamic.cc](benchmark/mult_dynamic.cc):** Measure the time consumption of multiplication of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions.

-### Google Benchmarks ###
+If the Google benchmark library is installed the following benchmarks can be run.
+Since benchmarking is a complex task this repository does not contain standalone benchmarks.
+They would most likely provide unreliable results.

+Note that using the makefile requires the Google benchmark header to be contained in one of your include paths.
+If not so, change the makefile or try to compile the benchmarks *by hand*.

+All benchmark results including their graphical representations can be found in the project documentation.

-**[add_fixed_g.cc](googlebenchmark/add_fixed_g.cc):** Measure the time consumption of addition of instances of SymmetricMatrix and Eigen::Matrix for several fixed dimensions using the Google benchmark library.
+**[add_fixed_g.cc](benchmark/add_fixed_g.cc):** Measures the time consumption of addition of instances of SymmetricMatrix and Eigen::Matrix for several fixed dimensions using the Google benchmark library.

-**[add_dynamic_g.cc](googlebenchmark/add_dynamic.cc):** Measure the time consumption of addition of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions using the Google benchmark library.
+**[add_dynamic_g.cc](benchmark/add_dynamic.cc):** Measures the time consumption of addition of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions using the Google benchmark library.

-**[mult_fixed_g.cc](googlebenchmark/mult_fixed_g.cc):** Measure the time consumption of multiplication of instances of SymmetricMatrix and Eigen::Matrix for several fixed dimensions using the Google benchmark library.
+**[mult_fixed_g.cc](benchmark/mult_fixed_g.cc):** Measures the time consumption of multiplication of instances of SymmetricMatrix and Eigen::Matrix for several fixed dimensions using the Google benchmark library.

-**[mult_dynamic_g.cc](googlebenchmark/mult_dynamic_g.cc):** Measure the time consumption of multiplication of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions using the Google benchmark library.
+**[mult_dynamic_g.cc](benchmark/mult_dynamic_g.cc):** Measures the time consumption of multiplication of instances of SymmetricMatrix and Eigen::Matrix for several dynamic dimensions using the Google benchmark library.

 ## Tests ##

 All tests work by first constructing an instance of Eigen::Matrix, make sure that this instance is symmetric and constructing instances of SymmetricMatrix by passing the constructed Eigen::Matrix.
 Then any operation is performed for both the SymmetricMatrix and the Eigen::Matrix.
 If both operations yield the same result, the test is passed.
 In fact the all tests check if instances of SymmetricMatrix behave like symantically identical instances of Eigen::Matrix.

-Three tests are includes:
+These four tests are included:

 **[fixed_fixed.cc](test/fixed_fixed.cc):** Tests operations on symmetric matrices of fixed dimension with symmetric matrices of fixed dimension.
 Several datatypes and matrix dimensions are tested.